wrdv/wrdv.github.io/_testme/03-features.md

 ### Test class mocks generation

 Mocks are generated for non primitives/non wrapper types classes.
-Currently, only _Mockito_ is supported as the mock framework.
-There's some difficulty in identifying which class member dependency should be mocked.
-On some use cases the answer to this question may be controversial.
-There's still some work to be done here.
+There's some technical difficulties in identifying which class member dependency should be mocked.
+Some use cases may be controversial.
+There's still some work to be done on this...

 **Tip:** By default, Mockito mocks will not be generated for final types.
 To turn that option on, as specified in [these Mockito instructions](https://github.com/mockito/mockito/wiki/What%27s-new-in-Mockito-2#mock-the-unmockable-opt-in-mocking-of-final-classesmethods), create a file in project resources with the path uri - /mockito-extensions/org.mockito.plugins.MockMaker.
 The file should contain the line: mock-maker-inline.